Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class1/README.md

 cd shared_data
 ```

-You should see a folder names class that will contain all the data that we will be working for the lab module.
+- You should see a folder names class that will contain all the data that we will be working for the lab module.
+- conda_envs contains the conda YML file that we will use to set up our environment.
+This will let us install all the tools required for the lab.
+- check_MICRO582_installation.sh will check if all the tools have been properly installed.
+- bin folder contains tools that were seperately installed due to dependency conflicts in a our conda envireonment.

 Running UNIX commands